leonardpauli/LPParallaxScrollView/README.md

 ##More

-I've also included UIView+myExt.h/m that has some nice stuff in it.
-If you import it to a file, you will be able to use:
+I've also included UIView+myExt.h/m that has some nice stuffs in it.
+If you import it to a file, you will be able to use these cool things:

-- view.x = 10; // Short for view.frame.origin.x, settable!!
+		// Short for view.frame.origin.x, settable!!
+		view.x = 10;
-- view.y
+		view.y
-- view.width
+		view.width
-- view.height
+		view.height

-- view.frameWithoutOrigin // CGRectMake(0, 0, self.width, self.height);
+		// CGRectMake(0, 0, self.width, self.height);
+		view.frameWithoutOrigin
-- view.frameWithoutOrigin = rect; // Will just change width and height
+		// Will just change width and height view.frameWithoutOrigin = rect;

-- - (UIImage*)captureViewAsImage // YES!
-You will ba able to take a retina/non-retina snapshoot of the view in less than one line!
+		// YES!
+You will finally be able to take a retina/non-retina snapshoot of the view, in less than one line!
+		- (UIImage*)captureViewAsImage;

-- view.forwardsTouches = NO; // Moahaha!
+		// Moahaha!
 The subviews will no longer feel touches!!
-(Usable for like image overlays)
+(Usable for like image overlays) view.forwardsTouches = NO;

-- - (void)setPointInsideBlock:(BOOL (^)(CGPoint point, UIEvent *event))pointInside; // Easiest way to make non-rectangle touchable buttons!
+		// Easiest way to make non-rectangle touchable buttons! (or for like image overlays)
+		- (void)setPointInsideBlock:(BOOL (^)(CGPoint point, UIEvent *event))pointInside;

 The project is licenced under the MIT Licence included in this repo.
 If you plan to make an app of it, i would be glad if you told me about it!